 This isn't the 1950s.
 We already have more nuanced, diverse and healthier ideas of male and female than that, and as our cultural understandings of gender have the potential to become even more nuanced and healthy, everyone loses with this form of representation.

 It might be convenient to keep the male and female emoji, but I think the negatives of doing that outweigh the benefits.
 Unlike offering different skin colours, representing genders like this is not simply visually reductive of people, but harmfully reductive.

 The reason I originally did it was for myself.
-If you've looked at any of my stuff online, you've probably noticed that I represent myself as an orc, and I've generally always wished there were some green skin variants of emoji so that I can feel more emotionally connected to what I was posting online.
+If you know me online, I am some sort of furry-adjacent person, I represent myself as an orc online, and I've generally always wished there were some green skin variants of emoji so that I can feel more emotionally connected to what I was posting online.

-I definitely don't equate fantasy/non-existent races/species/creatures with real-life, human races (and that's not the point or intention of this option), but it doesn't stop this feature from being of use or emotionally important to people for a variety of reasons.
+I definitely don't equate fantasy/non-existent races/species/creatures with IRL human races (and that's not the point or intention of this option), but it doesn't stop this feature from being of use or emotionally important to people for a whole variety of reasons.

 I've noticed people who don't have a nonhuman persona or identity also take an interest in using them anyway.
 You might just want to use a different colour, or you might want to change things up for more emotional impact (like use red if you're angry).
 Maybe you could change the default skin tone emoji on your site from yellow to one of the other nonhuman skin tones to fit the theme more.
 There are a lot of possibilities, really.

 And of course, you don't have to use them at all. ^w^

 Mutant Standard isn't going to be 100% Unicode compatible.
 This is partly because binary gendered (either male or female) emoji aren't being included, but there are other kinds of emoji too that for philosophical reasons, I do not feel comfortable doing.